THE PROGRAM

 Friday

 • Executive dysfunction in traumatic brain injury.
-The “mild TBI” conundrum.
+When the “mild TBI” is not so mild.
+Reticulo-frontal disconnection syndrome.

 • Executive function assessment tools.
 Their strengths, limitations, and what the new “frontal-lobe” assessment tools should target.
 Agent-centered cognition.